Very large set axioms over constructive set theories: Preliminaries

 We will use infinite conjunctions to circumvent technical issues about defining elementary embeddings.
 Hence we define an appropriate infinitary logic and the corresponding second-order set theories.
 The following definition appears in \cite{Negri2021}: \begin{definition}[$\mathsf{G3i_\omega}$, \cite{Negri2021}] The intuitionistic cut-free first-order sequent calculus $\mathsf{G3i_\omega}$ is defined by the following rules: initial sequents are of the form $P,\Gamma\implies \Delta,P$ and its deduction rules are: \end{definition}

+The difference between finitary logic and $\mathsf{G3i}_\omega$ is that the latter allows for infinite conjunctions and disjunctions over countable sets of formulas.
+This will only be needed in order to formalise the concepts of Super Reinhardt sets and the total Reinhardtness of $V$ in \autoref{Subsection: Largeset-BeyondChoice}.
+Otherwise, throughout this paper, we will stick to finitary logic.

-It is well-known that the usual classical and intuitionistic predicate calculus enjoy the cut-elimination rule.
+It is well-known that the usual classical and intuitionistic predicate calculus enjoys the cut-elimination rule.
 This is the same for $\mathsf{G3i_\omega}$.
 We state the following proposition without proof.
-The readers might refer to \cite{Negri2021} for its proof.
+The reader might refer to \cite{Negri2021} for its proof.

 \begin{proposition}[Cut elimination for $\mathsf{G3i_\omega}$] $\mathsf{G3i_\omega}$ with the cut rule proves the same sequents as $\mathsf{G3i_\omega}$ itself (that is, without the cut rule.) \end{proposition}